deepaksood619/deepaksood619.github.io/docs/languages/sql/join-algorithms.md

 <https://en.wikipedia.org/wiki/Sort-merge_join>

+#### Interesting order

+An interesting order in a sort-merge join occurs when the inputs to the join are produced by:

+- An index scan of a tree-based index
+- Another merge join
+- Some other plan operator that produces output sorted on an appropriate key

+A sort-merge join is a common join algorithm in database systems that uses sorting.
+It's particularly efficient for large datasets that can't fit in memory.
+The algorithm works by:

+1. Sorting both relations on the join attribute
+2. Merging the sorted relations by scanning them sequentially
+3. Looking for qualifying tuples
+4. Dividing the data into smaller chunks
+5. Sorting them independently
+6. Merging them in a distributed manner

+An operator has a flexible order requirement if it has more than one interesting sort order.
+For example, the merge-join operator has a flexible order requirement because every permutation of the join attributes is an interesting sort order.

 ### [hash join](https://en.wikipedia.org/wiki/Hash_join)

 Hash joins are typically more efficient than nested loops joins, except when the probe side of the join is very small.
 However, hash joins can only be used to compute equijoins.